cetic/ansible-role-alfresco/README.md

 This repository is a fork from https://github.com/libersoft/ansible-alfresco The goal here is to provide a standalone alfresco role that can be added into your playbooks.

-The ansible ansible role allows you to install, for the moment, the version 4.2 or 5.2 of Alfresco.
+The ansible role allows you to install, for the moment, the version 4.2 or 5.2 of Alfresco.

 ## Requirements